 Family Court Services

-- The mediation session is private and confidential.
-Attorneys and new spouses/partners are NOT permitted to attend mediation.
+Attorneys and new spouses/partners are NOT permitted to attend mediation appointments.

-- The use of an audio or visual recording device of any type is NOT allowed during mediation.
+The use of audio or visual recording devices of any type is NOT allowed during mediation.

 Each juvenile court is encouraged to develop a dependency mediation program to provide a problem-solving forum for all interested persons to develop a plan in the best interest of the child, emphasizing the strengthening and preservation of the family.
 The Legislature finds that mediation of these matters assists the court in resolving conflict, and helps the court to intervene in a constructive manner in those cases where the court’s intervention is necessary.
 The dependency mediation program has been established in the juvenile court.
 The judge may order that a matter be set for a confidential mediation to develop a plan in the best interest of the child, utilizing resources within the family first and within the community if required.